hipe/tmx/lib/skylab/basic/doc/issues/022-the-scanners-narratives.md

 + quacks like a simple scanner
 + better than plain old ::Enumerator b.c you can call `next` (gets) without catching the ::StopIteration.
-+ future-proof: maybe it uses ::StringScanner internally, maybe not.
++ future-proof: maybe it uses ::S-tringScanner internally, maybe not.

 ### the 'reverse' scannner